 On August 18 and August 19, 2017, the Museum hosted a two-day event with the theme "Where Do We Go From Here?"
 A free symposium was held on Friday, August 18 with workshops open to the public.
 Saturday's Slam event featured poets who competed for a panel of judges and additional performances.

 In September 2017, the National Civil Rights Museum hosted five Fridays of free events with a wide variety of music that ranged from jazz to soul, plus spoken-word artists, speeches, food trucks, and more.
 Here was the lineup:

 Teach-In: Church & Civil Rights

-September 29 and September 30, 2017: The two-day event will take place at the historic Clayborn Temple and at the National Civil Rights Museum.
-It will highlight the contribution of churches to the civil rights movement and also focus on contemporary issues.
-The teach-in will include keynote addresses by nationally recognized clergy and scholars, as well as sermons on issues of modern racial and economic justice.
-There will be performances by local gospel choirs and an art exhibit by local high school students related to the theme "Church and the Civil Rights."
+September 29 and September 30, 2017: The two-day event took place at the historic Clayborn Temple and at the National Civil Rights Museum.
+It highlighted the contribution of churches to the civil rights movement and also focus on contemporary issues.

 Martin Luther King, Jr. Day

 January 15, 2018: National holiday honoring Dr. King celebrated around the country.

 April 2 and 3, 2018: The first day of this two-day symposium covers legal issues with scholars and practitioners taking part.
 The second day, which is hosted by the National Civil Rights Museum, will present leaders, historians, and scholars discussing Dr. King's philosophy and ideas.
 Participants to be announced.